-When businesses are planning to expand into foreign markets, they must make the choice on whether to deploy expatriate employees or hire locally.
-Both choices are met with a number of challenges, but hiring a global expat also has its benefits.
+When businesses are planning to expand into foreign markets, they must make the choice of whether to deploy expatriate employees or hire locally.
+Both choices are met with a number of challenges, but hiring a Global Talent also has its benefits.

 Thus, as a business, you must first properly assess your business needs and decide whether hiring a global expat is right for you.
 The pros and cons of hiring a global expat will be discussed in further detail below.

 What is a Global Expat?

 A global expat or expatriate is a local employee that a business sends to work in a foreign market.
 Most notably, they are sent when the business is still establishing itself or is going through some major adaptations.
 However, the worker may also take this position independently, in search of more opportunities in a foreign market.

 An expat is described as “a professional or skilled worker in [their] profession” (as seen on Investopedia) that lives and works in a foreign country, often for a temporary period.
 Expats also tend to move their whole family with them for this period of time, going through a complete adjustment to adapt to the new venture.

 However, this is not to be confused with employees sent on business trips.
 When sending a worker from your local headquarters to a foreign country, they are considered an expat for the period of time that they are living and working there.
 But, when sending a worker on a short-term business trip to explore business opportunities in a foreign market, but not relocate to work in that market, they are just on a business trip.